-Every visitor to "Firenze" has to see the world famous sightseeing attraction – the distinctive Duomo, the Uffizi Gallery and the Ponte Vecchio, the stone bridge lined with shops that spans the Arno.
-And not to be missed is the imposing statue of David by Michelangelo in the Accademia Gallery – perhaps the most famous and instantly recognizable statue in the world.
+Every visitor to "Firenze" has to see the world-famous sightseeing attraction – the distinctive Duomo, the Uffizi Gallery and the Ponte Vecchio, the stone bridge lined with shops that span the Arno.
+And not to be missed is David's imposing statue by Michelangelo in the Accademia Gallery – perhaps the most famous and instantly recognizable statue in the world.
 Another Masterpiece is the Medici Chapel.

 But one of the pleasures of a visit to the city is to venture into some of the other neighborhoods where ordinary Florentines live and work.
-And take time between sight seeing to relax in a small family run café or bar for a delicious Italian ice cream or a cup of strong espresso coffee.
+And take time between sightseeing to relax in a small family-run café or bar for delicious Italian ice cream or a cup of strong espresso coffee.

-The San Lorenzo neighborhood near the train station is a colorful area which contains the huge indoor food market, as well as dozens of outdoor market stalls which line the streets.
+The San Lorenzo neighborhood near the train station is a colorful area containing a huge indoor food market and dozens of outdoor market stalls that line the streets.
 The area around the railway station is also a good place to find budget hotels.

 Across the river Arno from the center, the residential area known as the Oltrarno is also a neighborhood of artisan’s workshops and craftsmen.
 The central square is a delightful place to linger over a drink, tree-lined and surrounded by bars and cafes.
 The poet Elizabeth Barrett Browning lived in the area until her death in 1861.

 While strolling through the Tuscan city, look for the marble plaques affixed to many buildings for different purposes.
-Some plaques indicate that a famous person once lived there, others indicate the level that the 1966 flood waters reached and some plaques simply have a verse from the works of Dante (see also Dante's House).
+Some plaques indicate that a famous person once lived there, others indicate the level that the 1966 floodwaters reached, and some plaques have a verse from the works of Dante (see also Dante's House).